saviaa1/WSD2017/README.md

 The games can be browsed and grouped by category using the top bar.
 When logged in, the users may purchase games or play owned games from the game list.
 Some browsers, for example Google Chrome, may prevent loading the HTTP content for games or payment service over HTTPS.
 If this happens, the content can be loaded by changing the url from HTTPS to HTTP or accepting the unprotected sources.
 Developers can add, modify and delete their games from the profile page.
+You can connect to your social media trough the profile page.